 This module not only provides practical skills in a certain area but also gives students the opportunity to develop the following skills:

 - Self management: it is of vital importance that you learn the practical skills this term so you can apply them next term to your team project so you will need to manage your time well and spend about 10 hours a week in independent study

 - Communication: you will be learning how to communicate the results of work and should be developing both your written and verbal communication skills

 - Team working: although the focus of team working comes next term it is a good idea to begin to work with others in the group and think about how to lead, and follow, effectively

 - Problem solving: this module will require a capacity for analysis, synthesis and the ability to evaluate information from a range of sources

 - Social, cultural and global awareness: you may be considering case studies from an international context within this module.
 You should also appreciate the ethical issues involved.

-- Application of IT: you will be using the internet for a range of sources and you will be using word processing packages for presentation of your work
+- Application of IT: you will be using the internet for a range of sources and you will be using word processing packages and spreadsheets for presentation of your work

 - Application of numeracy: you will be thinking about how to interpret data